View the recent COVID-19 information for licensees

 In determining these applications, the VCGLR will have regard to the objectives of ensuring, as far as practicable, that a children's play area in a gaming venue is designed such that it:

-Applicants should read the Decision-making guidelines - assessment of childrens play areas (PDF, 440KB) for full details.
+Applicants should read the Decision-making guidelines - assessment of children's play areas for full details.

-There are certain matters that need to be taken into account by the the Commission in determining whether to grant an approval for automatic teller machines in a gaming venues.
-Download the Ministerial direction for automatic teller machine in a gaming venue (PDF, 408KB) for more information.
+There are certain matters that need to be taken into account by the Commission in determining whether to grant an approval for automatic teller machines in a gaming venues.
+Download the Ministerial direction for automatic teller machine in a gaming venue for more information.

 It is an offence for a person while the ban is in force, to offer or provide 'moneyless gaming machines' or to adopt a gambling practice in connection with these 'moneyless gaming machines'.